-Myanmar lawmakers say army guarding their housing after coup
+Myanmar lawmakers say they’re under house arrest after coup

 The coup is a dramatic backslide for Myanmar, which was emerging from decades of strict military rule and international isolation that began in 1962.
 It now presents a test for the international community, which had ostracized Myanmar while it was under military rule and then enthusiastically embraced Suu Kyi’s government as a sign the country was finally on the path to democracy.
 U.S. President Joe Biden threatened new sanctions, which the country had previously faced.

-On Tuesday in Yangon, the country’s biggest city, the streets were quieter than usual but taxis and buses were still running and there were no outward signs of heavy security.
+On Tuesday in Yangon, the country’s biggest city, the streets were quieter than usual but markets were open, street vendors were still cooking food and taxis and buses were still running.

+There were no outward signs of heavy security, but the unease that set in after Monday’s events still lingered.
+People were removing the once ubiquitous red flags of Suu Kyi’s party from their homes and businesses.

 The English-language Myanmar Times headlined the state of emergency, while other state-owned newspapers showed front-page photographs of Monday’s National Defense and Security Council meeting, which the newly appointed Acting President Myint Swe and Min Aung Hlaing attended with other military officials.